-Nevsky gradually widens as you travel along its length towards the river and is lined with some of St. Petersburg’s most impressive buildings; note Stroganov Palace, Kazan Cathedral, named after “miracle-making” icon of our Lady of Kazan, on one side and the former building of the Dom Knigi book store, the largest in town, (the former Singer sewing machine company headquarters) on the other and the wonderful view down Kanal Griboedova to the picturesque Russian-style Church of Our Savior on Spilled Blood.
+The area around the Alexander Nevsky Square and the Square of Insurrection (Ploshad Visstaniya) is conventionally known as Old Nevsky.
+All major casinos, nightclubs, restaurants, shops and other fun attractions are situated here which you would get to see whenever you use Travel St Petersburg Russia.
+Nevsky progressively widens as you move along towards the Neva River is blessed with some of St Petersburg’s notable buildings: Beloselsky-Belozersky palace, Stroganov Palace, Kazan Cathedral (called after “miracle-making” icon of our Lady of Kazan), Former building of the Dom Knigi book store which is the largest in town, (the former Singer sewing machine company headquarters), Delightful view down Kanal Griboedova and the Charismatic Russian-style Church of Our Savior on Spilled Blood.

 Across the river from the Peter and Paul Fortress and Peter the Great’s domik is the historic Summer Garden.
-Peter the Great commissioned the first architect of the city – Domenico Trezzini – to build a small palace in the park.
-The palace had no heating and was intended for summer time, hence its name – the Summer Palace (Peter had a Winter Palace further down the Neva River) – and the park became known as the Summer Garden.
-A two-story yellow palace was built in 1710-14, with 7 rooms on each floor.
-After the Second World War the palace was carefully restored: the older interiors were recreated and a collection of early 18th-century artifacts, many originally owned by Peter the Great, was put on display.
+The first architect of the city, Domenico Trezzini was commissioned by Peter the Great to construct a small palace in the park.
+It had no heating and was planned for summer time, which explains the name.
+Peter had a Winter Palace down the Neva River and the park became recognized as the Summer Garden.
+In 1710-14, a two-story yellow palace was constructed, with fourteen rooms.
+The palace was carefully restored after the Second World War: the older interiors were reconstructed and a collection of early 18th-century artifacts, originally owned by Peter the Great, was put on exhibition.

 You can contact us to learn more about our excellent Russian St Petersburg Travel Agent and ask our private tour guides to show you the city we love.

 Simply contact us to learn more about our great city tour packages.